ADACS-Australia/SS2021B-DBrown/README.md

 ```

 #### CalTech Session (for running jobs on CIT)
-Creating a CIT session requires execution path location, user credentials to login to CIT, and the path to the environment file.
+Creating a CIT session requires execution path location, user credentials to login to CIT, and the path to the python interpreter where finorch is installed remotely.

 ```python
 from finorch.sessions import CITSession